HSBC axes chief executive in shock shift to speed up strategy

 HSBC hired Citigroup veteran Michael Roberts in July to head its US business, in a renewed effort to turn it around.

-The US business is not “getting the proper returns”, HSBC’s CFO Stevenson told Reuters, adding the unit has also been hit by the change in the monetary policy cycle.
+The US business is not “getting the proper returns”, HSBC’s chief finance officer Stevenson told Reuters, adding the unit has also been hit by the change in the monetary policy cycle.

 HSBC’s investment banking business has also struggled in recent years as it lost a string of senior executives and saw US rivals cash in on booming domestic stock markets.